janlelis/idiosyncratic-ruby.com/source/posts/55-struggling-four-equality.html.md

 commit: 3fcc648f2aba9272d2418d56025b8f817ca16423
 ---

-Another of Ruby's idiosycrasies is equalness.
+Another of Ruby's idiosyncrasies is equalness.
 It's not too complicated, but naming is an issue here.

 ARTICLE